 Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.
 Proverbs 3:5-6

-You are enough.
 In the darkest moments, hang on to the fact that you are exactly enough.
 You are the mom God chose for your kids.
-You know that you are on the path God called you to walk.
+You are on the path God called you to walk.

 And we know that for those who love God all things work together for good, for those who are called according to his purpose.
 Romans 8:28